Frequently Asked Questions

 Q9: Will I miss any Chicago Booth activities if I go on a Random Walk?

-A: As set forth by the University, all trips will return before the start of Orientation.
-Please note, all trips return by September 8th.
+A: As set forth by the university, all trips will return before orientation.
+Please note, all trips return by September 7th.

 Q10: I can't make these trip dates work.
 Do I have any other options?

-A: Unfortunately, due to internship schedules of second year students on the front end and orientation on the back end, there are no other date options for Random Walk-style trips.
+A: Unfortunately, due to internship schedules of second year students on the front end, and pre-MBA classes and orientation on the back end, there are no other date options for Random Walk-style trips.
+We do try to offer many different date options in order to give admits options to choose from.
 If you cannot make these dates, you will certainly have many opportunities to interact with your new classmates during orientation.

 Q11: Will I have a roommate during Random Walk?

 A: All travelers will be assigned a roommate for the duration of their Random Walk.
 Trip Leaders will be paired with other trip leaders, and incoming students will be randomly assigned to room with another incoming student of the same gender.
-To maximize the amount of bonding and interaction, your roommate will change whenever you change hotels.
-Booth Couples are the exception as they will be able to room with their partner.
+To maximize the amount of bonding and interaction, your roommate may change whenever you change hotels.
+Booth Couples are the exception as they will be able to room with their partner for the duration of their trip.
+If you are travelling with your partner and it is not a designated Couples trip, please see question 15 and send an e-mail to RandomWalks@worldstrides.org to note your preferences.

 ___________________________________________________________________________________